East Seattle School Parcel Subdivision

 During the presentation June 20, the subdivision into 14 parcels at around 8,500 sq. ft. was justified by reference to the character of the neighborhood.
 The average lot size in the neighborhood, it was noted, is about 8,500 sq. ft., more or less.
 The reference to the character of the neighborhood is to be welcomed; however, the project stands in stark contrast to the neighborhood in almost every other way.
 The project will consist of 14 homes.
 They will feature a single architectural style and uniform construction techniques, with some minor variations.
 It will recall, on a much smaller scale, the ticky-tacky developments condemned in California during the 1960s, albeit with a large dose of contemporary grandiosity.
 The neighborhood consists of a wide variety of houses and parcels, different sizes, different styles, different periods, different construction techniques, and a mix of residents (despite the spate of permits for demolition over the last decade).

-Michael almost 5 years ago
+Michael over 5 years ago

 characters left